-It should be recognised that each Signatory will implement their own approach tailored to their individual business activities and associated challenges.
+It should be recognised that each Signatory will implement their own approach tailored to their individual business activities, their assessment of their carbon footprint and associated challenges.
 As referenced above, it is expected that actions and detailed commentary will initially focus on the business areas that are easiest to tackle.
-It is also expected that the more challenging areas will initially be less sophisticated in their approach, with a focus on filling data gaps and developing strategies.
+Conversly, it is expected that the more challenging areas will initially be less sophisticated in their approach, with a focus on filling data gaps and developing strategies.